r-three/common-pile/CONTRIBUTING.md

 For some sources, significant compute may be required to collect all of the data.
 For these, it is fine to test code on a subset of the data.
 Ultimately, we plan on re-running the code for all data sources all at once after all the code has been written in order to get the freshest version of each source.

+## Global Data Formatting Guidelines

+1. All mathematics should be formatted as compilable LaTeX.
+This doesn't necessarily aply to individual numbers, but once something is an equation or requires special formatting to make it appear correctly write it in LaTeX.
+Note that for some sources (notably wikipedia) this means we need to convert their mathematics syntax to LaTeX.

 ## Examples

 For some examples of completed data sources check out any of the following: